Katharine Kat Wood

 Teaching & Research

 I have a particular interest in neurology, disability and patients with complex needs.
-I am module lead for Physiology and Applied Sciences 2 (Neurology) and contribute to the first year Guiding Principles module and third year Complex Patient module.
+I am a module lead for Physiology and Applied Sciences 2 (Neurology) and contribute to the first year Guiding Principles module and third-year Complex Patient module.

 Holistic well-being programmes.

 Effects of on-going rehabilitation for neurological conditions.